-Outline of the organization Deliberation items of Board and each Committee2 Board Members ······3 Outies improvement of JTSB ······7 Number of occurrence by aircraft category (aircraft accidents)10 Number of occurrence by aircraft category (aircraft serious incidents)11 Number of occurrence by type (railway accidents)12 Number of occurrence by type (railway serious incidents)13 Number of accidents and incidents by area (marine accidents and incidents) $\cdots \cdots 14$ Number of accidents and incidents by type (marine accidents and incidents) $\cdots \cdots 14$ Number of vessels involved in accidents and incidents by type of vessel (marine accidents and incidents) ·······15 Number of vessels involved in accidents and incidents by gross tonnage (marine accidents and incidents) ·······15 Number of vessels involved in accidents and incidents in 2012 by type of accident/incident and type of vessel (marine accidents and incidents)16
+1. Outline of the organization ······1 2.
+Deliberation items of Board and each Committee 3.
+Board Members ······3 4.
+Duties improvement of JTSB ······7 5.
+Number of occurrence by aircraft category (aircraft accidents) 10 6.
+Number of occurrence by aircraft category (aircraft serious incidents) 11 7.
+Number of occurrence by type (railway accidents) 12 8.
+Number of occurrence by type (railway serious incidents) 9.
+Number of accidents and incidents by area (marine accidents and incidents) 14 10.
+Number of accidents and incidents by type (marine accidents and incidents)14 11.
+Number of vessels involved in accidents and incidents by type of vessel (marine accidents and incidents) 15 12.
+Number of vessels involved in accidents and incidents by gross tonnage (marine accidents and incidents) 15 13.
+Number of vessels involved in accidents and incidents in 2013 by type of accident/incident and type of vessel (marine accidents and incidents)

-1. Outline of the organization
+1 Outline of the organization

-The Japan Transport Safety Board consists of the Chairman, 12 members, and 176 secretariat staff (as of the end of March 2013).
-The staff in the secretariat consist of investigators who conduct investigations of aircraft, railway and marine accidents; the General Affairs Division that performs coordination-related jobs for the secretariat; and the Director for Management who is dedicated to the support and statistical analysis of accident investigators are stationed at eight regional offices around the country (Hakodate, Sendai, Yokohama, Kobe, Hiroshima, Moji, Nagasaki and Naha).
+The Japan Transport Safety Board consists of the Chairman, 12 members, and 176 secretariat staff (as of the end of March 2014).
+The staff in the secretariat consist of investigators who conduct investigations of aircraft, railway and marine accidents; the General Affairs Division that performs coordination-related jobs for the secretariat; and the Director for Management who is dedicated to the support and statistical analysis of accident investigations, and international cooperation.
+In addition, special support staff and local investigators are stationed at eight regional offices around the country (Hakodate, Sendai, Yokohama, Kobe, Hiroshima, Moji, Nagasaki and Naha).
 These local investigators investigate marine accidents (excluding serious ones) and support staff provide initial support for aircraft, railway and marine accidents.

-2. Deliberation items of Board and each Committee
+2 Deliberation items of Board and each Committee